-What is the JBL?JBL Fantasy Basketball League is an online multi-player simulation basketball league that has been running in some form since 1991.
+What is the JBL?JBL Basketball League is an online multi-player simulation basketball league that has been running in some form since 1991.
 As a JBL General Manager, you are in charge of a storied basketball franchise, and have to draft, sign, trade and manage your players, staff and their personalities to construct your team, competing against 29 other humans.

-How does the league work?When you are hired as a General Manager of a JBL team, you will take over a pre-existing roster of a storied basketball franchise.
+The role of a General Manager in the JBLWhen you are hired as a General Manager of a JBL team, you will take over a pre-existing roster of a storied basketball franchise.
 This is a 'dynasty' league - rosters carry over from season to season.
-Depending on the team's current structure, your job may be difficult or easy - your team may already be a playoff or fringe playoff team, or it could be in the middle of a rebuild.
+Depending on the team's current roster, your job may be difficult or easy - your team may already be a playoff or fringe playoff team, or it could be in the middle of a rebuild.

 The simulation is designed to be a comprehensive re-creation of a basketball universe.
 Players experience the same 'highs and lows' as real players, such as shooting slumps, trade and contract disputes, playing time issues, injuries, external problems, involvement in scandals, union issues, family problems and other 'random' events which gives them an authentic history and personality.
-We recognised that if the JBL was simply a statistic-based simulation league, it would become increasingly boring after two or three seasons (let alone 30 seasons), so it is the player personalities, player development and the requirement of cohesion and chemistry that is at the core of the experience.
+If the JBL was simply a statistic-based simulation league, it would become increasingly boring after two or three seasons (let alone 30 seasons), so it is the player personalities, player development and the requirement of cohesion and chemistry is at the core of the experience.
 It is not a 'paint by numbers': it is not possible to throw five new All-Star players together without them fitting together, and expect to win a championship.
 A team’s success is based on many factors, with a big emphasis on chemistry and cohesion, as well as luck, skill and guile.

 Feedback about player performance can be derived from scouting, the many statistics (including advanced metrics) available and feedback from your coaches and scouts.
 You can obtain comprehensive scouting reports similar to that provided by current NBA scouts on a player, but it is up to you to use your analytic skills to determine what fit a player will have in your system.
 You affect your team by trades, drafting, signings, but you also have to juggle the personalities on the team to ensure that everyone is happy with their playing time, that they like the coach and buy into your vision for the franchise.

 Season progressionGames are simulated by the Commissioner daily.
 Rather than requiring you to buy software or the need to download an update, JBL is entirely web-based: you can see all of the league results, box scores, advanced statistics and read emails from your coaching staff right from your browser in the front office area of this website.
 You can make changes to your team's roster and specific team and coaching strategies by logging into the website and making changes directly.

 After the All-Star break, the regular season then resumes until end of the season when the playoffs kick into action.
 After the JBL Championship trophy has been lifted, a champion has been crowned and champagne drunk, after a short reflective time, the next offseason begins.